 Stop 2: Savidug Barrio

 You have to explore Savidug by foot to fully enjoy its quiet and narrow streets.
 Walking the streets felt like I was being transported into another era, but maybe that’s just me being imaginative.
-But really, the traditional houses are a sight, blog.
+But really, the traditional houses are a sight.
 It’s a village you couldn’t and shouldn’t miss when you visit Sabtang Island.
-(I’m talking to you now like you’re some kind of special blog with feet and can travel hahah)

 This is the Old Beaterio.
 Right next to it is the town’s chapel -St. Thomas Aquinas.
 People gather here during fiestas.
 It is adjacent to the town plaza and activity area.